WSD Ascend Chromebook FAQs

 What is the repair process for a broken Chromebook?

-Damaged or non-functioning devices should be turned into the school’s media specialist (Jr. High School) or teacher (Elementary schools) to begin the repair process.
-District technicians can repair many problems in-house, which may take a day or two.
-Other problems may require the devices being sent out for repair, which can take several days or perhaps longer.
+Damaged or non-functioning devices should be turned in to the school’s Chromebook Specialist (high school and jr. high school)) or teacher (elementary school) to begin the repair process.
+School technicians can repair many problems in-house, which may take a day or two.
+Other problems may require the devices to be sent out for repair, which can take up to 3 weeks.
+Students who are without their device due to repairs will be issued a loaner by the Chromebook Specialist.

 Do repair fees need to be paid before the Chromebook can be repaired?